 Crosshole Tomography

+In addition, 2D/2D tomography maps can be generated to illustrate the location and extent of damage at each elevation.
 Crosshole Tomography or tomographic analysis is an alteration of the Crosshole sonic logging that will provide image of an anomaly within the shaft.
 Such image shows the shape and position of the affected zone.
 If regular CSL (horizontal setup) shows there might be a defect in the shaft, additional tests can be performed with transducers offset vertically to provide angled pulse paths.
 This will enable geotechnical engineers in locating the area and size of the defect.

 It is important to note that the Crosshole Tomography comes with all limitations related to effectively measuring the travel path of the pulse (which will not be straight line in most cases).
 The positioning of the access tubes might change along the pile length.
 If the CSL test results does not show any anomalies in the shaft, performing tomography test does not provide any extra information.